samuel-casey/learning_ts_partI_blog/blog.md

 - When I was first learning React, I started by rebuilding a tic-tac-toe game that I originally had built in JQuery, and found that process to be a great way of learning
   <br>
-- This homework [a random tarot card generator](https://github.com/samuel-casey/random-tarot) is an example of one of the homeworks I refactored
+- This homework, [a random tarot card generator],(https://github.com/samuel-casey/random-tarot) is an example of one of the homeworks I refactored

 **4. Google every single error I get and allow myself to go deep down rabbit holes while exploring solutions**